 One may suggest that the results returned by our experiment can be considered a coincidence.
 However, we argue that the results can be justified with the principles associated with a DoS attack and DNS queries.
 As we know, the goal of a network DoS attack is to create bogus return addresses, causing the network to squander its resources, thus preventing access to legitimate users.
 Since the local web server does not know the bogus return address associated with the packets sent by the DoS attack, the web servers must perform a DNS query; this logical explanation supports our understanding of why the DNS servers were connected to the web server during the inception of the DoS attack.
 We might argue that the anomalous pattern suggested by Fig 6(b) was because of some benign scenario like the employees at All Freight Corporation accessing websites that either do not exist or are not cached in the web server.
 But the other anomaly shown in Fig 5(b) that appears after 16 seconds with a “high” amount of traffic from IP 10.200.150.206 (one of the attacking devices) supports our explanation.
 Moreover, the 48 instances of the anomalous pattern that start occurring after 31 seconds, as shown in Fig. 5(b), also further supports this assertion.
-We also discover 3 out of the 5 devices (with IP 10.200.150. <201, 206 and 209>) that are involved in the DoS attack through the unusual high traffic volume.
+We also discovered 3 out of the 5 devices (with IP 10.200.150. <201, 206 and 209>) that are involved in the DoS attack through the unusually high traffic volume.

 Our experiments demonstrate that instead of following the usual approach of trying to identify a DoS attack by measuring it directly (measuring an intense spike in the traffic), it is possible to analyze the direct repercussions (e.g., unique calls to the DNS servers by the external web server) of the attack to find its inception.
 In the end, a graph-based approach has the capability to identify anomalies, deviations from the normative traffic patterns on a computer network, which can be associated with the inception of a DoS attack.